felixbrock/lemon-agent/README.md

 ## 🏗️ Architecture

 A Lemon Agent session is initiated by the user.
 Via the UI the user then directly chats with the planner agent to define how to solve a given task.
-Once a solution was defined, the planner agent then starts communicating with the execution agent, which, finally, executes a given workflow step by making use of the multiple tools that are available to the Lemon Agent.
+Once a solution was defined, the planner agent then starts communicating with the solver agent, which, finally, executes a given workflow step by making use of the multiple tools that are available to the Lemon Agent.

 ![Agent Architecture](public/lemon-agent-architecture.png)